hamzadastagir/hamzadastagir.github.io/src/content/papers/lcoe-renewables.md

 ### Executive Summary

-The Levelized Cost of Energy (LCOE) has become a crucial metric for comparing different methods of electricity generation.
+The Levelized Cost of Energy (LCOE) has become a crucial metric for comparing different methods of electricity generations.
 This paper examines the LCOE of various renewable energy sources, with a particular focus on solar and wind power.

 ### Key Findings